curityio/mcp-authorization-secured-api/README.md

 ## Run the End-to-End Flow

+The example shows how an AI agent could access secure information about financial trades.

 ### Install Prerequisites

 First, install Docker, Node.js and the envsubst tool on your local computer.\